arielsalminen/vue-design-system/docs/faq.md

 #### What is the Vue Design System?

-[Vue Design System](https://vueds.com) is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
+Vue Design System is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
 It provides you and your team a set of organized tools, patterns & practices that work as the foundation for your application development.
+[Read more about it](https://viljamis.com/2018/vue-design-system/).

 #### What browsers are supported?